 Hotel tax: It's 15% in Anaheim and 14.5% in Garden Grove, and not included in the quoted rates.

 Location: You're more likely to find free parking and lower hotel rates a little further from the parks.
-You save 0.5% on tax if you stay in Garden Grove instead of Anaheim.
+You save 0.5% on tax if you stay in Garden Grove instead of Anaheim, but you might spend more than that on parking at Disneyland if you need a car to get there.

-Parking at Disneyland costs $18 per day.
+Check the current cost of parking at Disneyland.
 Add that to your hotel rate if you're comparing costs between a hotel further away with free parking to one closer to the park with a fee.
 Even if you don't have a car to drive, you can try to find a hotel on the Anaheim Resort Trolley route, but add up the costs for your group before choosing that option.

-Another sneaky thing to know about parking fees: If you arrive too early to check in and want to stay in the park all day after you check out in the morning, some hotels may charge for extra parking days.
+Another sneaky thing to know about parking fees: If you arrive too early to check in or if you want to stay in the park all day after you check out of your hotel in the morning, some places may charge for extra parking days.
 The only way to find out about this is to call them and ask.

 Free Meals: Free breakfast may lower your cost, but not always.
 If you don't eat much or want lower carb options than the typical, sugar-laden continental breakfast, it might not be.